-Do you want to make a difference every day?
-Want to learn about simple, effective actions you can take to help save coral reefs and the fish, animals, and plants that depend on them?
-You've come to the right place!
+Here are some simple, effective actions you can take to help save coral reefs and the fish, animals and plants that depend on them.

-- Research what you put on your lawn: Although you may live thousands of miles from a coral reef ecosystem, these products flow into the water system, pollute the ocean, and can harm coral reefs and marine life.
+6. Make your lawncare green: You may live thousands of miles from a coral reef, but the products you put on your lawn will eventually flow into the water system.
+Research green alternatives for fertilizer and pesticides that won’t harm coral reefs and marine life.

-- Dispose of your trash properly: Don't leave unwanted fishing lines or nets in the water or on the beach.
-Any kind of litter pollutes the water and can harm the reef and the fish.
+7. Leave no trace: Don't leave unwanted fishing lines or nets in the water or on the beach.
+Any kind of litter pollutes the water and can harm the reef and fish.

-- Contact your government representatives: Demand they take action to protect coral reefs, stop sewage pollution of our oceans, expand marine protected areas and take steps to reverse global warming.
+8. Contact your representatives: Demand they take action to protect coral reefs, stop sewage pollution of our oceans, expand marine protected areas and take steps to reverse climate change.